dotnet/winforms/docs/building.md

 ### Building from Visual Studio Code

 1. (Optional) Run `.\restore.cmd` from the repository root.
 1. Run `.\start-code.cmd` from the repository root.
-This will prepend the repo-local .NET SDK to the path, and open `Winforms.sln` in Visual Studio.
+This will prepend the repo-local .NET SDK to the path, and open `Winforms.sln` in Visual Studio Code.
-1. You should now be able to build and test as you normally would from command line.
+1. You should now be able to build and test as you normally would from command line (or VS Code, if you have set it).

 ## Build outputs